bsquizz/ocdeployer/README.md

     ```yaml
     requires:
     # Here you can list other service sets that need to be deployed before this one can.
-    # Deployment will fail when processing this file if we see the required component has
+    # Deployment will fail when processing this file if we see the required service set has
     # not yet been deployed.
     - "myotherservice"